john307555/CustomWraithCodes/README.md

 My first Geode mod!

 ## How to use
-Open the Wraith and "kale".
+Open the Wraith and input "kale".
 The reward and code are customisable through the `saved.json`

 ## Build instructions
 1. You must have the following: `CMake`, `MSVC / Clang`, `Git`, `Geode CLI`, `Geode SDK`